AmadeusRelay/AmadeusRelayFrontend/README.md

 OR
 this.httpClient.getTokenPairsAsync();
 ```
-This function can be called passing tokenA as empty or passing a token symbol already chosen.
+This function can be called passing tokenA as empty or passing a token address already chosen.
 In the first case, you will get all token pairs that can be traded, 2-by-2.
 On the other one, you will get all token-pairs available that contain the chosen token.
 For both cases, it returns an array of token-pairs, with records similar to this JSON response:

 ```
 {